marmelab/sg/README.md

 ```

 ##effects
-The effects are helper who return object describing what to do.
+The effects are helper which return object describing what to do.

 ```js
 const effect = call(console.log, 'hello world');